-(f) draw up the management declaration in accordance with the template set out in Annex XXV;
+(f) draw up the management declaration in accordance with the template set out in Annex XVIII.

-For point (b) of the first sub-paragraph, no amount shall be deducted or withheld and no specific charge or other charge with equivalent effect shall be levied that would reduce amounts due to beneficiaries.
+For point (b) of the first subparagraph, no amount shall be deducted or withheld and no specific charge or other charge with equivalent effect shall be levied that would reduce amounts due to beneficiaries.

-For PPP operations, the managing authority shall carry out payments to an escrow account set up for that purpose in the name of the beneficiary for use in accordance with the PPP agreement.
+For PPP operations, the managing authority shall make payments to an escrow account set up for that purpose in the name of the beneficiary for use in accordance with the PPP agreement.

-2. Management verifications referred to in point (a) of paragraph 1 shall be risk-based and proportionate to the risks identified ex-ante and in writing.
+2. Management verifications referred to in point (a) of of the first subparagraph of paragraph 1 shall be risk-based and proportionate to the risks identified ex ante and in writing.

-Management verifications shall include administrative verifications in respect of payment claims by beneficiaries and on-the-spot verifications of operations.
-They shall be carried out at the latest before preparation of the accounts in accordance with Article 98.
+Management verifications shall include administrative verifications in respect of payment claims made by beneficiaries and on-the-spot verifications of operations.
+Those verifications shall be carried out before submission of the accounts in accordance with Article 98.

 3. Where the managing authority is also a beneficiary under the programme, arrangements for the management verifications shall ensure separation of functions.

-Without prejudice to paragraph 2, the ETC Regulation may establish specific rules on management verifications applicable to Interreg programmes.
-The AMF, the ISF and the BMVI Regulation may establish specific rules on management verifications applicable where an international organisation is a beneficiary.
+Without prejudice to paragraph 2, the Interreg Regulation may establish specific rules on management verifications applicable to Interreg programmes.
+The AMF, the ISF and the BMVI Regulations may establish specific rules on management verifications that are applicable where an international organisation is a beneficiary.

 Article 75 Support of the work of the monitoring committee by the managing authority